Princess Charlene back in Monaco as recovery continues, palace says | Entertainment

 "The next few weeks should allow for Princess Charlene to further strengthen Her health, before gradually resuming Her official duties and commitments," the palace said in a statement issued on Saturday.
 The Monaco palace has consistently denied media reports of a rift between Charlene and Prince Albert.

+Princess Charlene has returned to Monaco to be with her husband Prince Albert and her children as her health improves, the royal palace said.

+Charlene, who married Monaco's ruler Prince Albert in 2011, has been absent from the principality for months due to health problems, including what the palace has previously referred to as a "state of profound general fatigue".
+"The next few weeks should allow for Princess Charlene to further strengthen Her health, before gradually resuming Her official duties and commitments," the palace said in a statement issued on Saturday.

-Charlene was born in South Africa and swam for the country at the 2000 Olympic Games.
+The Monaco palace has consistently denied media reports of a rift between Charlene and Prince Albert.
+Charlene was born in Zimbabwe.
+She later moved to South Africa and swam for the country at the 2000 Olympic Games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)